cartuhok/Finance-Blog/_posts/2017-09-12-BeFrugal-Review-2017-Shop-Smart-Save-Money.markdown

 <h3>Other Features</h3>

 In addition to BeFrugal’s website, [BeFrugal][BeFrugal] has an app available on Android and iOS.
 The app is more or less a mobile version of their website and allows you to browse all the coupons available.
-Similar to they [Honey extension][Honey extension], BeFrugal also has a browser extension that will automatically find any promo codes at online checkouts.
+Similar to the [Honey extension][Honey extension], BeFrugal also has a browser extension that will automatically find any promo codes at online checkouts.
 Click on the dropdown, and select the promo code that you want to apply.

 <center><a href="https://www.befrugal.com/referral/?ref=POSQFTC"><img src="//btn.bfrl.us/refer/banners/befrugal-cashback-468x60-button1.png" width="468" height="60" alt="BeFrugal.com Cash Back" style="width: auto;" /></a></center>